swapnilbanduke/Music-Recommendation/model/readme.md

-# Define safe backtick string
+# Define triple backtick for markdown formatting
 tick = "```"

-# List of lines for the README content
+# Define the lines of the README
 readme_lines = [
 "# 🎭 Emotion-Based Music Recommender Suite 🎶",
 "",